Simonwang5529/P8105_FinalProject/drug_consumption_analysis.md

     ## data:  data_age_prime[, -1]
     ## X-squared = 540.9, df = 90, p-value < 2.2e-16

+After conducting a chi-squared test, we determined a significant relationship between a user’s age and their total drug consumption level.
+Below is a distribution of said user’s log consumption and their respective age group.

 ``` r
 data_one_trans |> ggplot(aes(x = Age, y = log_user_consumption_level, fill = Age)) + geom_boxplot()
 ```